Aged 19 or over and thinking about further education?

 - Enrolling on an eligible course at level 3 and above which includes Diplomas and Certificates

 Making the right choice

 It’s important you consider your own circumstances and look into all options for paying for your course before choosing to take out a loan.
 You can get independent financial advice from the Money Advice Service at www.moneyadviceservice.org.uk

 How much can I get?

 The amount you can get depends on your course, the tuition fees charged by your training provider and maximum amounts set by the Government.
-The minimum loan amount is £300 and the maximum is £3000.
+The minimum loan amount is £300.
 We will discuss your course fees with you prior to you enrolling.

 How is the loan paid?